citp/privacy-policy-historical/m/me/med/mediapost.com.md

 #### Updating or Opting Out

 If you want to change or update your registration information please visit [www.mediapost.com](http://www.mediapost.com/) and select 'my profile' from the menu, and update your information.
-If you would like to opt-out as a member of MediaPost Communications, please send an email to [remove@mediapost.com](mailto:remove@mediapost.com) or call us at 212-204-2010.
-We will delete you from our database.
+If you would like to opt-out as a member of MediaPost Communications, choose the 'End your MediaPost Membership' option at the bottom of your profile page and click 'Save'.
+You will be automatically deleted from our database.
+If you wish to remain a MediaPost member but still want to opt-out of all email communications from us, choose the 'No Newsletters or Email Notices' option instead.
+If you have any questions regarding our opt-out policies, send an email to [remove@mediapost.com](mailto:remove@mediapost.com) or call us at 212-204-2010.